universalbit-dev/gekko-m4-globular-cluster/README.md

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE. #gekko

-Gekko-M4 The MIT License (MIT) Copyright (c) 2022 UniversalBit Blockchain This Software unlike easy gains

-Donation Address : LTC LWgAMAXEbcMienXHqzmSn8Gg4A6Q6RywWt
+Gekko-M4 The MIT License (MIT) Copyright (c) 2022 UniversalBit Blockchain This Software unlike easy gains Donation Address : LTC LWgAMAXEbcMienXHqzmSn8Gg4A6Q6RywWt

 During these months (from June 2021) I am committed to understanding how this application could work and there is still a lot of work to be done. this application is not intended as a quick profit use.

-Node	Mining	Buy/Sell
-Armadillium	Glomeris	Gekko-M4

-Armadillium Blockchain Node

-Armadillium

-Glomeris Mining Rig

-Glomeris

-Gekko-M4 Buy/Sell
-Gekko-M4
+Gekko-M4 [Buy/Sell]

 help to improve the blockchain project

 Remove/Upgrade deprecated packages, fix some bug [ERROR:Exchange ECONNRESET].

-Boost Data exchange performance.

-User interface front-end redesign.

-One file configuration.

 Gekko-M4
 introduction